-- Funds for SBM-U are released by GoI for 6 main components.
-These include - o Construction of Individual Household Latrines (IHHLs), including conversion of insanitary toilets; - o Construction of Community Toilets (CTs); - o Construction of Public Toilets (PTs) for floating urban populations; - o Solid Waste Management (SWM); - o Information, Education and Communication (IEC), and - o Capacity building and administration. - Cumulatively, since the start of the Mission period till 30 September 2019, of the total GoI funds released to states, 28 per cent had been spent on toilet construction (IHHLs and CTs/PTs); 21 per cent on SWM, 5 per cent on IEC, and 1 per cent on capacity building. - There are differences across states in terms of expenditure prioritisation.
-Madhya Pradesh and Chhattisgarh spent the highest proportion of GoI funds on toilet construction, at 44 per cent and 43 per cent, respectively.
-Utilisation out of releases for toilet construction, however, was low in Arunachal Pradesh at 9 per cent. - Rajasthan prioritised SWM, spending 48 per cent the highest proportion out of all states on SWM.
+- Funds for SBM-U are released by GoI for six main components.
+These include: - o Construction of Individual Household Latrines (IHHLs), including conversion of insanitary toilets; - o Construction of Community Toilets (CTs); - o Construction of Public Toilets (PTs) for floating urban populations; - o Solid Waste Management (SWM); - o Information, Education and Communication (IEC); and - o Capacity building and administration. - Cumulatively, since the start of the Mission period till 30 September 2019, of the total Gol funds released to states, 28 per cent had been spent on toilet construction (IHHLs and CTs/PTs); 21 per cent on SWM; 5 per cent on IEC; and 1 per cent on capacity building. - There are differences across states in terms of expenditure prioritisation.
+Of the total funds received from Gol, Madhya Pradesh and Chhattisgarh spent the highest share of Gol funds on toilet construction, at 44 per cent and 43 per cent, respectively.
+In contrast, this figure was low in Arunachal Pradesh at 9 per cent. - Rajasthan prioritised SWM, spending 48 per cent of its funds received from Gol the highest proportion out of all states.
 The state also spent 34 per cent of its GoI funds received on toilet construction.
-Interestingly, while Kerala spent 22 per cent of its GoI releases on toilet construction, it reported no expenditure on SWM. - IEC expenditure out of funds available was high in the North Eastern Region (NER) states such as Arunachal Pradesh (22 per cent), Nagaland (21 per cent), and Tripura (21 per cent).
-On the other hand, Bihar, Haryana, and Karnataka reported spending only 1 per cent of their funds received from GoI on IEC. - Puducherry was the only UT to have reported 100 per cent expenditure of GoI funds released across all components.
-It also spent a quarter of all funds received from GoI on capacity building the highest in the country.
+Interestingly, while Kerala spent 22 per cent of its GoI funds received on toilet construction, it reported no expenditure on SWM. - IEC expenditure out of funds received was high in the North Eastern Region (NER) states such as Arunachal Pradesh (22 per cent), Nagaland (21 per cent), and Tripura (21 per cent).
+On the other hand, Bihar, Haryana, and Karnataka reported spending only 1 per cent of their funds received from GoI on IEC.